buturak/buturak.github.io/README.md

 - Rational choice deferral. (with Özgür Evren.)
 This paper has been replaced with the paper titled as _Choice overload and asymmetric regret_.

 - [Measuring time optimisation due to digitalisation in banking services](https://goo.gl/CBiHKL). (with Anna Felländer, Stefan Fölster, and Claire Ingram-Bogusz.)

+- Gender (counter-)stereotypes in media and women's willingness to compete. (with Duygu Salman Öztürk and Emre Yıldız.)
+(Available on request.)

 ## Work in progress